begeh/wanda-challenge/README.md

-## Available Scripts
+## Getting Started

+First, run "npm install" in the project directory to install dependencies.

+Then, enter the src folder and start the server by running the command:

+### `node server.js`

-In the project directory, you can run:
+To start app, in the project directory, you can run:

 ### `npm start`